inquisitour/skin_tone_detection/plan.md

 Given the current performance issues, particularly the model's bias towards the "white" category and its failure to distinguish between different skin tones, this plan outlines a detailed approach to improve our skin tone detection system.

+## Phase 0: Comprehensive Audit (Ongoing)

+1. Setup Audit Infrastructure:
+   - Create an 'audit' folder in the project directory.
+   - Develop separate scripts for each audit component (data, model, config, etc.).

+2. Data Audit:
+   - Implement thorough data quality checks.
+   - Analyze class distribution and image quality.

+3. Model Architecture Audit:
+   - Review current model architecture for potential limitations.
+   - Identify areas for improvement in model design.

+4. Configuration and Training Process Audit:
+   - Analyze hyperparameters and training script for potential issues.
+   - Identify any hardcoded values or biases in the configuration.

+5. Prediction and Evaluation Audit:
+   - Review prediction script for robustness and error handling.
+   - Assess current evaluation metrics and their effectiveness.

+6. Documentation and Integration Audit:
+   - Review project documentation for completeness and clarity.
+   - Assess overall system integration and consistency.

+7. Comparative Analysis:
+   - Implement a process for testing the model on diverse skin tone images.
+   - Analyze performance discrepancies across different skin tones.

+8. Audit Reporting:
+   - Develop a comprehensive audit report generation system.
+   - Use insights from the audit to inform subsequent improvement phases.

 ## Phase 1: Data Analysis and Preprocessing Enhancement

 1. Dataset Audit: